Are you looking for fun, at-home activities to do with your kids? Check out these super cool LEGO crafts and activities for kids.

 5. Easy LEGO Snow Globes for Kids

-When I was little, I remember making snow globes and it was the only craft that I really enjoyed.
+When I was little, I remember making snow globes; it was the only craft I enjoyed.
 However, it wasn’t my mom’s favorite because the globes always seemed to leak and cause a big mess.

 That’s why I’m stoked about these snow globes.
 These DIY LEGO crafts are water-free!
-To change it up a little bit, I think we’re going to use sand and turn it into a beach scene instead!
+To change it up a little bit, I think we will use sand and turn it into a beach scene instead!

 5. Printable LEGO Luggage Gift Tags